 A knob or two of ginger preserve, rinsed and patted dry

 1 x 370g jar green fig preserve, rinsed and patted dry

 1 x 250g tub smooth, low-fat cottage cheese

 Sliced figs and ground cinnamon for topping

-2. To make the filling, sponge the gelatine in the cold water, then dissolve over simmering water.
+To make the filling, place the gelatine in the cold water, then dissolve over simmering water.
 Leave to cool.
-Finely chop enough ginger and figs to give you 30 ml (2 Tbsp) of each, and set aside.
+Finely chop enough ginger and figs to give you 30 ml (2 tbsp) of each, and set aside.
 Whisk the egg whites until stiffening, then gradually whisk in half the castor sugar to make a glossy meringue.
 Whisk the remaining castor sugar with both tubs of cheese, the cream and the vanilla essence until smooth.
 Slowly, while whisking, add the cooled gelatine, then fold in the meringue.

 1 x 100 g slab 70% Belgian Intense chocolate, broken up